 But, did you know that until September 11th 2012:

 Oliver was kind of a nobody.

 His claim to fame was this Quora answer.

 What good can a viral answer with 15.3k upvotes on Quora do?

 Well, it can get you a book deal.

 All of this, within 5 days.

 Oliver launched his blog soon after.
-But his massive following on Quora was still his major audience (in his initial period of blogging).
+But his massive following on Quora was still his major target audience (in his initial period of blogging).

 Here are Oliver’s blogging strategies that earned him 4 million views in the first year.

 Do watch Oliver’s interview in which he breaks down content creation and getting 4.93 Million Quora views.